mmisty/cypress-tags/README.md

 To see tags in test / suite title set env variable `cyTagsShowTagsInTitle` to `true`

-If you want to keep titles as is set variable to `undefined`
+If you want to keep titles as they are set variable to `undefined`

- - [ ] todo: when var is true show only own tags
+ - [ ] todo: when var is `true` show only own tags